datahub-project/datahub/docs/managed-datahub/observe/freshness-assertions.md

     This relies on Operations being reported to DataHub, either via ingestion or via use of the DataHub APIs (see [Report Operation via API](#reporting-operations-via-api)).
     Note if you have not configured an ingestion source through DataHub, then this may be the only option available.
 By default, any operation type found will be considered a valid change.
 Use the **Operation Types** dropdown when selecting this option to specify which operation types should be considered valid changes.
 You may choose from one of DataHub's standard Operation Types, or specify a "Custom" Operation Type by typing in the name of the Operation Type.

-  - **File Metadata Column** (Databricks Only): A column that is exposed by Databricks for both Unity Catalog and Hive Metastore based tables which includes information about the last time that a file for the table was changed.
+  - **File Metadata** (Databricks Only): A column that is exposed by Databricks for both Unity Catalog and Hive Metastore based tables which includes information about the last time that a file for the table was changed.
 Read more about it [here](https://docs.databricks.com/en/ingestion/file-metadata-column.html).

-    Using either of the column value approaches (**Last Modified Column** or **High Watermark Column**) to determine whether a Table has changed can be useful because it can be customized to determine whether specific types of important changes have been made to a given Table.
+    Using either of the column value approaches (**Last Modified Column** or **High Watermark Column**) to determine whether a Table has changed can be useful because it can be customized to determine whether specific types of changes have been made to a given Table.
-    Because it does not involve system warehouse tables, it is also easily portable across Data Warehouse and Data Lake providers.
+    And because this type of assertion does not involve system warehouse tables, they are easily portable across Data Warehouse and Data Lake providers.

 Freshness Assertions also have an off switch: they can be started or stopped at any time with the click of button.